sdoerstling/medical_crowdfunding/README.md

 ### Data preparation and cleaning

-- add neighborhood deprivation index breakdown by census region
+- add neighborhood deprivation index breakdown by census region (and also disease categories)

+- also look at census variables by census region

+- scrape other shares data that were not originally included

 - run algorithm on campaigns that did not make it in the first time